Travel guide

 • Main cities: Stable 4G/5G, perfect for streaming, browsing, and video calls.

-• Rural areas and nature: Coverage may drop to 3G or even lose signal in remote areas.
+• Rural and natural areas: Coverage can drop to 3G or even lose signal in remote spots.

-• Transport: Trains, ferries, and intercity buses have variable coverage; generally good in cities.
+• Transportation: Trains, ferries, and intercity buses have variable coverage; generally good in cities.

 eSIM in Uruguay